BatteryRank scoring formula, in the open.

 The score renormalizes over whatever data a model has — so a model is never penalized for a spec nobody in its class publishes.

 The score is price-independent.
-There is no “value” axis in the composite.
-Price moves daily; a station’s quality doesn’t.
-All price intelligence lives in the fair-price engine below — so the score you read today means the same thing next week.
+There is no “value” axis in the composite, and there never will be.
+Price moves daily; a station’s quality doesn’t — so the score you read today means the same thing next week, and a discount can never buy a better rank.

 Four pillars on every model page.